TheMaroonHatHacker/gnomeforpi/README.md

 # gnomeforpi
-A script to install gnome to the Raspberry Pi
+A script to install gnome on the Raspberry Pi

 This simply installs the gnome package for Raspberry Pi OS, then replaces config files to optimize GNOME.